PrakshaliShah/streamview-subscription-overlap/README.md

 - Pivot Tables
 - Conditional Formatting
 - Venn Diagram (Illustrative)
-- Summary Formula Logic
+- IF & Summary Formula Logic

 ---

 ## 📊 Key Features
-- City-level overlap distribution by platform
+- Platform-level subscription overlap distribution
+- Classification of user types: single, dual, and multi-service subscribers
+- Visual Venn diagram illustrating overlap combinations
+- Percentage-based insights on subscriber relationships
-- Segmented logic for single/multi-subscription behavior
+- Clean and minimal layout for decision-making
-- Visualized churn logic based on platform overlap
-- Clear summary interpretation of key overlap insights

 ---

 ## 📝 Insights
 - **Netflix is the dominant platform**, with 67% of users subscribing only to it and serving as the top overlap platform across others.